Menu

 Proper Use of Authority

 The type of decision must be one that the agency has the authority to make.
-The decisions an agency has the authority to make are determined by the laws that set up the agency.
-For example, an agency established to determine if workers are entitled to compensation for injuries they sustained on the job could not decide whether a worker should receive social assistance.
+A government agency can only make decisions on things if the law says it can.
+For example, an agency established to handle work-related injury claims could not decide if a worker can receive social assistance.

-• give another agency the authority to make decisions that only they are authorized to make.
-Agencies can delegate some of the work but they must ultimately have control over the decision.
+• They cannot give another agency the authority to make decisions that only it is authorized to make.
+Agencies can delegate some work, but they must ultimately have control over the decision.

-• have a policy that restricts the decision-making authority they are given.
-For example, if an agency has the authority to compensate victims of crime for expenses such as counselling and physiotherapy, they cannot decide that they will never compensate for counselling expenses as a matter of policy.
+• They cannot have a policy that restricts their decision-making authority.
+For example, an agency may have the authority to compensate victims of crime for expenses such as counselling and physiotherapy.
+In this case, they cannot decide that they will never compensate for counselling expenses as a matter of policy.

-• use the powers that they have been given for a different purpose.
-For example, if they have the authority to expropriate land for conservation purposes they could not expropriate land to be used for something like a restaurant.
+• They cannot use the powers that they have been given for a different purpose.
+For example, an agency may have the authority to expropriate land for conservation purposes.
+In this case, they could not expropriate land to be used for something like a restaurant.

-• take irrelevant matters into account when making their decisions.
-For example, if an agency considered someone’s gender when deciding if the landlord could evict them from a rental property.
+• They cannot take irrelevant matters into account when making their decisions.
+For example, an agency could not consider someone’s gender when deciding if the landlord could evict them from a rental property.

 Housing & Communities